element114/oas_gen/README.md

 An ergonomic, opinionated, builder pattern based api to build simple Open Api v3 specs in json for REST apis.

+# Semver
+This crate is in pre semver state, breaking changes increment minor.

 # License
 This project is licensed under either of